 "I was very happy to be included in 'Spinal Tap,' which is to this day one of my favorite movies ever.
 For sheer relaxation and pleasure, 'Spinal Tap' is the ticket.
 I went to interview for the girlfriend and got the role of Polly Deutsch instead, but I was very pleased."

 On winning an Oscar for her role as a mobster's estranged daughter: "Oh, it was a huge sort of vindication of all that had gone before.
 I'd been rudely criticized when I did 'A Walk with Love and Death' so this was really the flipside of all of that early torment.
 It was a great role, wonderful film.
 We had a tremendous time making that film.
 Jack Nicholson and I had been together for a few years at that point.
 And my father loved Jack.
 So it was really a family affair."

 "Captain EO" (1986)

-On working opposite Michael Jackson in the 3-D short directed by Francis Ford Coppola, produced by George Lucas, and shown at Disneyland: "Maybe a couple of months before, I had a dream about being in the desert with Michael Jackson, madly in love, and an elephant stampede came up behind us and they put their trunks around us as we were sort of floating in midair— this very beautiful dream.
+On working opposite Michael Jackson in this 3D short directed by Francis Ford Coppola, produced by George Lucas and shown at Disneyland: "Maybe a couple of months before, I had a dream about being in the desert with Michael Jackson, madly in love, and an elephant stampede came up behind us and they put their trunks around us as we were sort of floating in mid-air -- this very beautiful dream.
 So when 'Captain EO' came about, I suddenly realized that it was prescient.